Book Brief - Originals: How Non-Conformists Move the World by Adam Grant

 I have recently discovered Adam Grant, his podcast and his work.
 I know, where have I been?
 Friends, I’m a fan.
-If you’d like to learn more about him, here’s your link.

-This month’s Talent Folks' Book Brief is Adam Grant’s Originals: How Non-Conformists Move the World.
+This Talent Folks' Book Brief is Adam Grant’s Originals: How Non-Conformists Move the World.
 I am navigating my own journey of better learning to influence and get my good ideas out there.
 While I’ve known this about myself for a while, this year I gained more clarity on it: I tend to dream and plan way into the future.
 I love dreaming BIG thoughts in the talent space, but sometimes I have trouble articulating and selling those ideas.
 So, I have a goal to do that better.
 And Originals seemed like it would offer a few lessons I could apply.

 Being the first installment in a series here at the newly established Simply Strategic Talent, it’s good to offer context about why Book Debriefs.
 In short, we are offering talent development-specific application from business, leadership and sundry books.
 Nope, not a review.
 Not a synopsis.
 Three to five bullets that you can apply to your daily TD life.